Sukeroku-V/My-Data-Analysis-Projects/Customer Analysis Dashboard/README.md

 Conclusion:

-Sell more SPorts Products to men and more Home and Gardening products to women.
+Sell more Sports Products to men and more Home and Gardening products to women.
 Target the richest customers and make a loyalty program for those 17 customers with 100 spending score